The Lanna State

-The recognition was soon followed by an assignment, the Ho ruler had two high-ranking Ho officers carrying a seal script as special envoys to Xiang-mai annointing its king to act on his behalf.
+The recognition was soon followed by an assignment, the Ho ruler had two high-ranking Ho officers carrying a seal script as special envoys to Xiang-Mai anointing its king to act on his behalf.

 As we shall see, it was just an unnecessary measure that the Ho court thought as a viable solution to its dilemma.
-After the incidence, Dai-Viet decided to stop their western venture altogerher.
-In a restless move to carry on its Nam-tien project, Dai-Viet invaded Champapura and left its western neighbors alone for the time being.
+After the incidence, the Viets however decided to stop their western venture altogether.

 - ISSA: The Indianized States of Southeast Asia, by G. Coedes

 - CKH: The Chonicle of Khmer heroes, by Sot Eng